Charles Sanders Peirce: Later life and poverty

 From 1890 on, he had a friend and admirer in Judge Francis C. Russell of Chicago, who introduced Peirce to editor Paul Carus and owner Edward C. Hegeler of the pioneering American philosophy journal The Monist, which eventually published at least 14 articles by Peirce.
 He wrote many texts in James Mark Baldwin's Dictionary of Philosophy and Psychology (1901–1905); half of those credited to him appear to have been written actually by Christine Ladd-Franklin under his supervision.
 He applied in 1902 to the newly formed Carnegie Institution for a grant to write a systematic book describing his life's work.
 The application was doomed; his nemesis, Newcomb, served on the Carnegie Institution executive committee, and its president had been president of Johns Hopkins at the time of Peirce's dismissal.

 The one who did the most to help Peirce in these desperate times was his old friend William James, dedicating his Will to Believe (1897) to Peirce, and arranging for Peirce to be paid to give two series of lectures at or near Harvard (1898 and 1903).
 Most important, each year from 1907 until James's death in 1910, James wrote to his friends in the Boston intelligentsia to request financial aid for Peirce; the fund continued even after James died.
 Peirce reciprocated by designating James's eldest son as his heir should Juliette predecease him.
 It has been believed that this was also why Peirce used "Santiago" ("St. James" in English) as a middle name, but he appeared in print as early as 1890 as Charles Santiago Peirce.
 (See Charles Santiago Sanders Peirce for discussion and references).

+Death and legacy

 Peirce died destitute in Milford, Pennsylvania, twenty years before his widow.
 Juliette Peirce kept the urn with Peirce's ashes at Arisbe.
 In 1934, Pennsylvania Governor Gifford Pinchot arranged for Juliette's burial in Milford Cemetery.
 The urn with Peirce's ashes was interred with Juliette.

-Slavery, the American Civil War, and racism

-Peirce grew up in a home where white supremacy was taken for granted, and Southern slavery was considered natural.

-Until the outbreak of the Civil War, his father described himself as a secessionist, but after the outbreak of the war, this stopped and he became a Union partisan, providing donations to the Sanitary Commission, the leading Northern war charity.
-No members of the Peirce family volunteered or enlisted.
-Peirce shared his father's views and liked to use the following syllogism to illustrate the unreliability of traditional forms of logic, if one doesn't keep the meaning of the words, phrases, and sentences consistent throughout an argument:

-All Men are equal in their political rights.